 This error can also be as a result of the plugin or theme you are trying to upload exceeding the maximum upload limit.

 Sometimes, the problem might be that there is a limit to the maximum execution time of your WordPress site is limited.
 As such, even if you tried uploading an extremely light theme or plugin, you will encounter an internal server error.

 Lastly, if the PHP version of your WordPress site is outdated, you might get an expired message error, too.

 With that said, let’s take a look at the different tried and trusted techniques that fix the error.

-How to Fix the Link Expired Error in WordPress
+How to Fix the Link You Followed Expired Error in WordPress

 So far, we have established that expired link error is caused by WordPress themes or plugins exceeding maximum allowable limit or execution time.